allen-garvey/capricornus-turn-based-strategy/README.md

 * npm

-## Known Issues
+## Caveats

 * No sound in Microsoft Edge
-* No support for mobile devices, as neither mobile screen sizes or touch input is supported
+* While the game is technically playable at mobile screen sizes and with touch input, for best experience at least an iPad size screen and mouse are required

 ## Getting Started for Local Development